huzaifamk/Go-Fiber-Sqlite3/README.md

 1. Open terminal in project root directory and run the command `go mod tidy` to install all the dependencies.
 2. After installation of dependencies, follow the `Makefile` guide to run the project.

+## Additionals

+1. In order to see the database in a GUI, install the SQLiteStudio using the link <https://sqlitestudio.pl/>